acdcjunior/acdcjunior.github.io/_posts/2014-11-28-jquery-creating-specific-event-and-removing-it-only.md

 {% gist b88f2a355f51584121c9 regularKeyUpUnbinding.js %}

-The problem here is just that you may remove some other bindings as well.
+The problem here is just that the `.off()` snippet may remove some other bindings as well.
 Any `keyup` binding before will be removed.
-This may not seem troublesome now, but may bring some unpredictable behavior in the future, the kind of trouble that makes the developer shout: ***"Who da heck did this!?"*** - and we don't want that karma.
+This may not seem troublesome now, but may bring some unpredictable behavior in the future, the kind of trouble that makes the developer shout: [***"WTF!?"***](https://pbs.twimg.com/media/BxxptxuIUAAgMGr.jpg:large) - and we don't want that karma.

 The solution is simple: jQuery allows the attachment of **"namespaces"** to the events - just like a label - so you can refer specifically to it later.